JAlcocerT/JAlcocerT/content/blog/concepts-lean.md

 3. Keep the **main branch as the single source of truth**

-4. Avoid keeping local changes uncommitted, especially when others need to review or experiment with your repository
+4. Avoid keeping local changes uncommitted: *specially when others need to review or experiment with your repository...*

 ```sh
 #git clone https://git.exadel.com/exadel-ai-practice/accelerator/project-documentation-generator.git